code4it-dev/c4it-hugo/content/csharp-tip/036-create-custom-csharp-attributes/index.md

 - the `[Test]` attribute when creating Unit Tests using NUnit;
 - the `[Get]` and the `[FromBody]` attributes used to define API endpoints.

-As you can see, all the attributes do not specify the behaviour, but rather, they express the meaning of a specific element.
+As you can see, all the **attributes do not specify the behaviour, but rather, they express the meaning of a specific element**.

 In this article, we will learn how to create custom attributes in C# and some possible interesting usages of such custom attributes.

-## A custom attribute class inherits from System.Attribute
+## Create a custom attribute by inheriting from System.Attribute

 Creating a custom attribute is pretty straightforward: you just need to create a class that inherits from `System.Attribute`.

 ```cs
 [AttributeUsage(AttributeTargets.Interface | AttributeTargets.Class | AttributeTargets.Method, AllowMultiple = true)]